 Instructions

-- Working in batches, add the flour a ½ cup at a time; mix in entirely between additions.
+- Working in batches, add the flour ½ cup at a time; mix entirely between each addition.
 Fold in the squash and poppy seeds.
-Divide the batter between the prepared loaf pans.
-Bake for 1 hour, until a toothpick inserted into the middle of the loaf comes out clean.
+Divide the batter and pour into the prepared loaf pans.

 VIDEO